lweitkamp/Reproducibility_GAE/blogpost.md

-In [table 1](#best_lr) we see that [todo]
+For Generalized Advantage Estimation we see that around $n = 100 $ there is an optimum in the amount of learning rates that lead to the optimal returns.
+Also a wide range of learning rates seem to do the job.
+A reason could be that the bias-variance trade-off is balanced around that value for $n$.  <!-- Opmerking over de waarden bij Advantage Estimation, laatste seed moet nog worden verwerkt -->In the next figures we show the return for AE and GAE of the best learning rates per $n$-step.

 ![Average Returns for different num steps](avg_return.png){#avg_returns }
 > *[Figure 1](#avg_returns): These results are for the CartPole-v0 environment.
 We show results for the best learning rate of the GAE and AE returns.
 The graphs show the mean with surrounding it one standard deviation.
 The $n=x$ labels refer to the $n$-step bootstrapping.
 The axis label "Number of steps (in thousands) refers to the steps taken in the environment themselves, and needs to also be multiplied by the number of agents.
 The y-axis is averaged over the seeds and the rewards observed at 1000-step interval.*

-Our graphs in [Figure 1](#avg_returns) show that GAE does not work for low values of $n$, we think this is due to the bias that is added by GAE, whilst already being biased.
+The graphs in [Figure 1](#avg_returns) show that GAE does not work for low values of $n$, we think this is due to the bias that is added by GAE, whilst already being biased.
 AE sometimes does manage to get high returns, because it is less biased, however displays very high variance.

 With $n=10$ GAE already has higher rewards and lower variance, however we see that from $n=20$ onwards it really starts to perform consistently good.
 This is not the case for regular AE, which seems to be harmed by larger values of $n$.